|

 We are known to have mini dance parties and sip a cold drink away from the commotion.
 See our little guy’s peanut butter and jelly-covered face for proof of snarfing down some snacks.

-2 Pathway leading from Cinderella’s Castle to Fairytale Garden
+Pathway leading from Cinderella’s Castle to the Fairytale Garden

 The gardens in front of the castle are a charming place to take a load off.
 They can get crowded in the mid-afternoon.
 Head down the path to the castle, and veer to the right towards Fantasyland.
-While sometimes they have character meet and greets here, for the most part, it is gorgeous, shaded, and peaceful.
+While they sometimes host character meet-and-greets here, for the most part, it is gorgeous, shaded, and peaceful.

 Disney world's Cinderella castle sideview